jcm300/MLWine/README.md

 # MLWine

-Machine Learning about Wine Quality
+Machine Learning about Wine Quality.

+For more information you can have a look [here (PT version only)](tex/report.pdf).